 WHY, says Simon Sinek, is ironically rather simple to discover -WHY do you do what you do?-

-That’s key to build a following and even to sell because, as Sinek stresses many times, people buy WHYs, not WHATs.
+That’s key to building a following and even selling because, as Sinek stresses many times, people buy WHYs, not WHATs.

 Inspired Companies and Leaders